-It got started in Barrackpore in March of 1857, just before the summer heat of Hindustan arrived.
+It began in Barrackpore in March of 1857, just before the summer heat of Hindustan arrived.
 Mangal Pandey, of the 34th Native Infantry, ran amok one evening, high off bhang (marijuana mixed with milk).
-He tried to raise a religious revolt against the British, and attacked his British officers.
-He was arrested, and then hanged.
+He tried to raise a religious revolt against the British and attacked his British officers.
+He was arrested, then hanged.
 After this event, the term “pandy” was used by the British to describe any mutineer or rebel.

 Yet the events really took off in Meerut two months later, in May.
-The Company had introduced a new Enfield rifle for soldiers sometime in April.
-Yet there were rumors that their cartridges were greased with swine and cow fat.
-And further, the ends of the cartridges needed to be bitten off to fire properly, which of course would necessitate oral contact.
-Now, who would this offend?
-You got it…both Hindus and Muslims.
+The Company had introduced a new Enfield rifle for soldiers sometime in April, yet there were rumors that their cartridges were greased with swine and cow fat.
+Furthermore, the ends of the cartridges needed to be bitten off to fire properly, which of course would necessitate oral contact.
+This offended both Hindus and Muslims.

 Even though the cartridges were likely greased with linseed oil and beeswax, it didn’t matter.
-Hindu and Muslim solders interpreted this as a clandestine plot to convert India to Christianity or at least to undermine their beliefs.
+Hindu and Muslim soldiers interpreted this as a clandestine plot to convert India to Christianity, or at least to undermine their beliefs.
 You can see why it would have made sense, given the steady accumulation of grievances.
-Many sipahis refused to load the new cartridges, and were many court-marshaled.
+Many sipahis refused to load the new cartridges, leading to many being court-marshaled.

-And on the 10th and 11th of May the 11th Native Cavalry Regiment mutinied throughout the evening and early morning.
+On the 10th and 11th of May, the 11th Native Cavalry Regiment mutinied throughout the evening and early morning.
 They quickly overran their British officers and looted the armory.

 Tapping into existing resentment, the sipahis soon overran most of North India with arms.
 Company authority quickly disappeared in large areas of North India.
 The sipahis and others marched to Delhi and proclaimed the aged Mughal emperor, Bahadur Shah Zafar, as “Emperor of Hindustan.”
-In fact, one mutineer told him bluntly: “Old man, we have made you king!”
+One mutineer told him bluntly: “Old man, we have made you king!”

-Now, why would they rally around the Mughal emperor?
+Why would they rally around the Mughal emperor?
 Weren’t the Mughals more or less out of business?
-Well, the Mughal Emperor was still symbol of sovereignty, and one that could mobilize the masses.
+The Mughal Emperor was still the symbol of sovereignty and one that could mobilize the masses.
 The sipahis and those who joined them absorbed many tracts of rural countryside west of Delhi.
-And they found support among peasants, cultivators, and displaced weavers, who all felt the economic pains associated with British rule.
+There, they found support among peasants, cultivators, and displaced weavers, who all felt the economic pains associated with British rule.